Fitchburg State pinpoints the right Steinway for their needs

 A pleasant surprise for the Fitchburg State faculty

 Institutions are all about accountability.
-Knowing that the music department’s three-person committee would be going through a Steinway Selection Process and Astoria factory tour could give assurance to university administrators this was going to be a hands-on, very knowledgable decision.
+Knowing that the music department’s three-person committee would be going through a Steinway Selection Process and Astoria factory tour could give assurance to university administrators this was going to be a hands-on, very knowledgeable decision.

 Securing the funding this year to buy the Weston Auditorium’s new Model D was a win for Fitchburg State on more than one level.
 The school now has a piano that is the standard of the industry for any top piano performer that comes to Fitchburg for a concert.
 97% of all performing pianists prefer Steinway.
 Plus they have a piano to help with significant university celebrations and fundraising efforts.